Sticky Aubergine & Courgette Puttanesca with Roast cauliflower

-I’m talking a whole abundance of Summer vegetables, six to be precise, enveloped in a deep and rich tomato sauce that coats each morsel perfectly.
+I’m talking about a whole abundance of Summer vegetables, six enveloped in a deep tomato sauce that coats each morsel perfectly.
 Inside you’ll be digging for the hidden olives and tasting the salty tang of capers on the back of your palate finished with a warm hint of chilli.

-This one does take a little extra time to cook, but it is really worth it to get that deep intense flavour out of the tomatoes that this dish is just crying out for.
-Tomatoes have this incredible way of bringing different elements to a dish based on what you are looking for.
-They can be sweet and fresh, or they can be hearty and rich, and the latter is exactly what we are searching for with this one–and I think we have nailed it right on the head.
-Once heavy and thick it can cradle the aubergine and cauliflower and stick to its roasted florets.
+This one takes a little extra time to cook, but it is really worth it to get that deep intense flavour out of the tomatoes that this dish is just crying out for.
+Tomatoes have this incredible way of bringing unique elements to a dish based on what you are looking for.
+They can be sweet, or they can be hearty and rich, and the latter is exactly what we are searching for with this one–and I think we have nailed it right on the head.
+Once heavy and thick, it can cradle the aubergine and cauliflower and stick to its roasted florets.

-Feel free to swap the roasted cauliflower for roasted broccoli instead or a combination of the two, the green pop of colour adds a fun contrast to the striking reds and oranges from the tomatoes.
+Swap the roasted cauliflower for roasted broccoli instead or a combination of the two.
+The green pop of colour adds a fun contrast to the striking reds and oranges from the tomatoes.
 Speaking of which, you can swap the fresh tomatoes and water for 1 can of tinned.
-The final product may be a little sweeter due to the additional sweetness in the tin but will be just as delicious.
+The final product may be a little sweeter because of the additional sweetness in the tin, but will be just as delicious.

 If you like this recipe, why not give one of my other aubergine recipes a try?